 Applications for grants or funding for research or other projects made directly to the Association are reviewed by the BHIVA Executive Committee at its meetings and considered based on merit and their relevance to the objectives of BHIVA.

-BHIVA received eleven good quality applications from large and small centres in 2016, requesting a total of £153,866.04.
-BHIVA is proud to announce six successful applicants being awarded £61,996.04.
+In 2018, BHIVA Research Awards received ten high quality applications from both large and small centres, requesting a total of £110,348.44.
+The BHIVA Research Awards Judging Panel is proud to announce the following five successful applicants being awarded a total of £39,249.

 BHIVA has been successful in its application for NIHR Clinical Research Network (NIHR) approval for the BHIVA Research Awards.
 Clearly this is a great step forward for our awards programme and confers significant advantages to the recipients of BHIVA awards.
 Please see below for details: